boydoglabs/boydog-demo/README.md

  - `npm start`
  - Browse localhost:3090 from two different computers.

+## Running e2e tests

+Do `npm run test`.
+Make sure the project is already running at 3090.

 ## Contributing

  - [boydog](https://github.com/boydoglabs/boydog): The server module, handles OT, auth, and creates the boydog-monitor.
  - boydog-demo (this repository): A demo showcasing all BoyDog capabilities.
 This is what you see  at [boy.dog](http://www.boy.dog).
 For simplicity all development is also made here.
 If you want to start a new project **or** develop a new feature clone this repository.
  - [sharedb-attribute-binding](https://github.com/adelriosantiago/sharedb-attribute-binding): A custom-made ShareDB binding that allows you to sync element attributes like id, class, href, etc.